SirSevenG/komodo/qa/pytest_komodo/README.md

 On Windows machines use `start_ci.bat` instead of `ci_setup.sh`

-Also there is bootstrap downloading functionality in `start_chains.py` what should be quite useful for automated testing setups
+Also there is bootstrap downloading functionality in `start_chains.py` what should be quite useful for automated testing setups.